-- 1. A Revised Budget based on the actual grant award will be required.
+1. A Revised Budget based on the actual grant award will be required.
 Organizations may request a Regrantee Obligation meeting to go over details of their grant.
-The revised budget is due December 21, 2024 by 4:30 PM. - 2.
-A Final Report will be due January 12, 2026 after the end of the grant period.
+The revised budget is due December 21, 2024 by 4:30 PM.

+2. A Final Report will be due January 12, 2026 after the end of the grant period.
 Required Forms will be provided by the Commission.
 Regrantees that do not comply with the deadline may be denied future funding.
-Final Reports will include, but not necessarily be limited to: - ▶ a description of how the funds were expended as well as demographic and statistical data on the population served. - ➤ samples of publicity illustrating compliance with credit statement & logo requirements. - documentation that all re-grant contractual requirements have been satisfied including evidence of required matching funds (copies of invoices, canceled checks, documentation of in-kind contributions, etc.) must be submitted with the regrantee's Final Report.
+Final Reports will include, but not necessarily be limited to:

+- A description of how the funds were expended as well as demographic and statistical data on the population served. - Samples of publicity illustrating compliance with creditstatement & logo requirements. - Documentation that all re-grant contractual requirements havebeen satisfied (copies of invoices, canceled checks, documentation of in-kind contributions, etc.) must be submitted with the regrantee's Final Report.

-NOTE: Failure to provide this complete documentation may disqualify the grantee from receiving the balance [Final Payment] of the grant.
+NOTE: Failure to provide this complete documentation disqualifies the re-grantee from receiving the balance [Final Payment] of the grant.

-- 3. Publicity: the regrantee is required to agree to the acknowledgement mandates regarding publicity as specified in the Grant Agreement which must be signed prior to payment.
-These requirements include: - ▶ Recognition of the Commission and NJHC by the re-grantee organization in all its publicity releases; and - ▶ Display of the Commission and NJHC Logos (available on the Commission website) along with the following statement in all publicity materials/brochures:
+3. Publicity: the regrantee is required to agree to the acknowledgement mandates regarding publicity as specified in the Grant Agreement, which must be signed prior to payment.
+These requirements include:

+- Recognition of the Commission and NJHC by the re-grantee organization in all its publicity releases; and - Display of the Commission and NJHC Logos (available on the Commission website) along with the following statement in all publicity materials/brochures.

-The [Regrantee Name] received funding this year from a grant administered by the Ocean County Cultural & Heritage Commission from funds granted by the New Jersey State Council on the Arts, a division of the Department of State.
+The [Regrantee Name] received funding this year from a grant administered by the Ocean County Cultural & Heritage Commission from funds granted by the New Jersey Historical Commission, a division of the Department of State.
 Regrantees are strongly encouraged to list their events at www.oceancountytourism.com.
 This shared event listing service will be utilized by both the Department of Business Development & Tourism and the Cultural & Heritage Commission for publications, including Out & About: Ocean County.

-- 4. Two Stage Re-grant Payment Schedule: - ▶ #1 Partial Payment: This represents 75% of the total regrant award and will only be issued after the Board of Chosen Freeholders have approved the grants by Resolution.
+- 4. Two Stage Re-grant Payment Schedule: - #1 Partial Payment: This represents 75% of the total regrant award and will only be issued after the Board of Commissioners have approved the grants by Resolution.
 This process is contingent on all regrantees returning their signed grant agreements.
-Checks can only be issued after the regrantee has signed and returned the purchase orders and payment vouchers to the Commission.
+Checks can only be issued after the regrantee has signed and returned thepurchase orders and payment vouchers to the Commission.
 This paperwork is turned over, processed, and paid according to the County's procedures.
-This may take several months after the awards are assigned. - ▶ #2 Final Payment: This represents 25% of the total regrant award.
-It is released by the Commission after the re-grantee has filed an acceptable Final Report. - 5.
-Unexpended Funds Must be Returned to the Commission: At times organizations find themselves in the position that they are unable to expend the grant money awarded or that they cannot make the required financial match.
+This may take several months after the awards are assigned. - #2 Final Payment: This represents 25% of the total regrant award.
+It is released by the Commission after the re-grantee has filed an acceptable Final Report.

+5. Unexpended Funds Must be Returned to the Commission: At times organizations find themselves in the position that they are unable to expend the grant money awarded or that they cannot make the required financial match.
 If it appears that might be the situation with your organization, you must contact the Commission office as soon as possible!
 The Commission staff will work with you to find a positive, productive solution.